 Using cloud solutions for assuring app quality nowadays is trending.
 Yet, many companies still prefer a traditional way, a.k.a an in-house solution, to handle their app testing.

 The problem is that there’s no one-size-fit-all solution to meet any specific requirements.
-Both cloud services and in-house solutions have their merits in terms of data privacy, accessibility, cost, scalability, and etc. To make things straightforward, we compiled a complete checklist (or you can download a pdf version here) that you can use to make sure that you are able to select the right environment for your app testing.
+Both cloud services and in-house solutions have their merits in terms of data privacy, accessibility, cost, scalability, and etc. To make things straightforward, we compiled a complete checklist that you can use to make sure that you are able to select the right environment for your app testing.